Remote Data Recovery vs. Lab Recovery

 This approach has a narrow but real use case.
 If the drive spins up normally, is detected by the BIOS and operating system, and the problem is limited to deleted files or a corrupted partition table, a remote technician running R-Studio or UFS Explorer can often rebuild the file system and extract data without the drive leaving your office.

-When Remote Works and When It Does Not
+When Does Remote Recovery Work and When Does It Fail?

 Remote Recovery Works